lailtonbento/lailtonbento/README.md

 - :outbox_tray: Goals: Create a new project and find a new job.

-- 🌱 I’m currently learning Java, Spring Boot and PostgreSQL**
+- 🌱 I’m currently learning Java, Spring Boot and PostgreSQL.

 - 👨‍💻 All of my projects are available at [https://github.com/lailtonbento](https://github.com/lailtonbento)